HG Thor Epoxy Fretless Testimonials: |

 "My god, fabulous work, the best, you may quote me on that - chuck"

-Charles Tracy Burge: Kalamazoo, MI (Chuck is a master guitar craftsman and former
+Charles Tracy Burge: Kalamazoo, MI.
+Chuck was a master

-Designer and Model Maker for Gibson Research and Development)
+guitar craftsman, former Designer and Model Maker for Gibson Research and

 "Hi Harris,